THINK ABOUTIT UFO|UAP SIGHTING REPORT

-On the night of September 22, 2011, multiple witnesses in Louisiana observed a sophisticated display of Unidentified Aerial Phenomena (UAP).
-The event involved approximately twelve luminous orbs—seven in a diagonal line and five in a triangular formation—that performed complex, shape-shifting maneuvers across the night sky.
-Classified as a Nocturnal Light (NL), the objects displayed intelligent flight patterns before vanishing, leaving witnesses in a state of amazement and confusion.
+The 2011 Louisiana orb formation involved a sophisticated display of Unidentified Aerial Phenomena (UAP) observed by multiple witnesses.
+The event featured approximately twelve luminous orbs—seven in a diagonal line and five in a triangular formation—that performed complex, shape-shifting maneuvers across the night sky.
+Classified as a Nocturnal Light (NL), the objects displayed intelligent flight patterns before vanishing.
+This case is technically significant due to a reported digital capture failure, where the witness saw the lights clearly but their mobile device failed to register any image, a common anomaly in high-strangeness encounters.

 Date: September 22, 2011